PRS Custom 24 VS Gibson Les Paul Standard (Comparison)

 Keep it cheap, at least compared to PRS guitars.

 On the other side of our coin, Gibson gives you their own Burstbucker pickups (one of our favorite sets) and everything else you'd expect from a vintage-style Gibson Les Paul.
+We would note that the tone of this guitar is different than the PRS.

 In the PRS you get a thicker, punchier, and more percussive tone, while Gibson Les Pauls tend to be brighter and more intense, better for lead guitar and more treble-leaning EQs.